anngroong/podcasts/content/episode/178-november-10-perspective-from-artsakh-two-years-later.md

 * [Gev Iskajyan](/guest/giskajyan) [@GevIskajyan](https://www.twitter.com/geviskajyan)

 #### Topics:
-* November 10 "Ceasefire"
+* November 10 as perceived by Artsakhtsis
-    * We’ll talk with our guest in Stepanakert about perspectives of where life is two years after the 44-day war ended.
+* Update on the status of refugees
+* Update on the economy of Artsakh
+* Rally at the Renaissance Square
+* Generating and communicating support for Artsakh

 Episode 178 | Recorded: November 14, 2022"""